 SECTION 1.
 GENERAL POWER.
 The business and affairs of the Cooperative shall be managed by a Board of not less than seven (7) Directors, one from each Director Zone as listed in accordance with Section 2(b) of this Article, which shall exercise all of the powers of the Cooperative except as are by law or by Articles of Association of the Cooperative or by these Bylaws conferred upon or reserved to the Members.

 SECTION 2.
 ELECTION AND TENURE OF OFFICERS.
-The Directors now elected and serving, shall serve until their terms for which they were elected expire, at which time there shall be elected Directors for a three (3) year term to replace all Directors whose terms have expired or until their successors shall have been elected and shall have qualified.
+The Directors shall serve until their terms for which they were elected expire, at which time there shall be elected Directors for a three (3) year term to replace all Directors whose terms have expired or until their successors shall have been elected and shall have qualified.
 In the event of an increase in the size of the Board of Directors, the initial terms of those certain new Directors, at the discretion of the Board of Directors, may be less than three (3) years.
+In the event of the reelection of a Director having an extended term because no successor was elected at the end of the prior term, the Board of Directors may change the term of the Director that had the extended term to be less than three (3) years to avoid having a majority of the Directors with the terms scheduled to end at the same time.

 The Directors shall be elected by ballot by and from the Members, subject to the provisions of these Bylaws with respect to the removal of Directors.
 No Member shall be eligible to become or remain a Director or to hold any position of trust in the Cooperative who is not a bona fide resident in the area zone from which elected from the Cooperative, or who is in any way employed by or financially interested in a competing enterprise or a business selling electric energy or electric supplies to the Cooperative, and no person shall take or hold office as a Director who is the incumbent for an elective public office in connection with which a full time salary is paid.
-When a membership is held jointly, only one may be elected a Director, provided however, that all of the joint members shall be eligible to become or remain a Director or to hold a position of trust in the Cooperative unless all shall meet the qualifications hereinafter set forth.
+When a membership is held jointly, only one may be elected a Director, provided however, that all of the joint Members shall be eligible to become or remain a Director or to hold a position of trust in the Cooperative unless all shall meet the qualifications hereinafter set forth.
 Nothing in this section shall, or shall be construed to, affect in any manner whatsoever the validity of any action taken at any meeting of the Board of Directors.

 SECTION 2 (a) REMOVAL BY ABSENCE.
 If any member of the Board of Directors shall be absent from three (3) consecutive regular meetings, unless such absence was caused by sickness, accident, or otherwise excused by the Board, such absence shall be treated as a resignation, and a majority of the remaining members of the Board of Directors may declare the office of such Director vacant and may appoint a successor from the zone from which such Director was elected in accordance with Section 4 of the Article.
+A Director who attends a meeting held though the use of remote communications technology will not be considered absent from such meeting.

 SECTION 2 (b) ZONES.
 The unincorporated territory and incorporated cities now served, or served in the future by the Cooperative shall be divided into at least seven zones bounded and described as follows: